 For Linux and Mac users, it is very likely that your system already has a version of Python installed.
 It is critical that you do not attempt to uninstall, remove, or change this native version of Python.
 Those operating systems use their native versions of Python to perform some of their services.
 Those services are written such that they will directly invoke the Python executable that came with the operating system - they will not accidentally run the version of Python that came with Anaconda.
 At the end of the day you can simply install Anaconda without worrying about any of these details.

 An important note for people who code in languages other than Python: Anaconda has its own

 bin directories that it uses to store library files and binary files as needed.
 While this makes it very easy for users to install sophisticated Python packages that leverage C-libraries without having to manually build those libraries, it also means that your system will prioritize Anaconda’s files before your system-level files.
 This can be a big problem if you work in languages other

 The simple solution to this is to not have the Anaconda-installer include Anaconda in your path.
-Instead, you can create an alias that will allows you manually prepend Anaconda to your path.
-E.g., in Linux you can add the following alias to you
+Instead, you can create an alias that will allow you manually prepend Anaconda to your path.
+E.g., in Linux you can add the following alias to your

 alias anaconda="export PATH=/home/<your_username>/anaconda3/bin:$PATH"

 With this alias in place, you can simply invoke the command

 anaconda in your terminal to place Anaconda at the beginning of your path for that terminal session.